Fourth Trimester Health

 There was a clear care gap and a clear potential for a meaningful tech intervention.

 1. A concerning drop off.
-Despite the postpartum period being a tumultous,
+Multiple health complications can occur during the postpartum period, however

 2. A need for health monitoring.
 80%– this is the amount of pregnancy-related deaths that are preventable.
 A system that could actively detect and prevent serious health complications would be a game-changer.